Updated November 2021

 "This research was performed on project awards (10.46936/rsch.proj.2017.55555/60000021, 10.46936/rsch.proj.2018.44444/60000021, 10.46936/fics.proj.2019.33333/60000021) from the Environmental Molecular Sciences Laboratory, a DOE Office of Science User Facility sponsored by the Biological and Environmental Research program."

 EMSL staff as co-authors

 EMSL staff often provide major contributions to research carried out by EMSL users.
 These contributions may include conceptualizing, planning and implementation of experiments, as well as enhancing the results by way of sample management, analysis and interpretation of data, or full collaboration on the project.
 If EMSL personnel contribute significantly to the project, they are expected to be credited as authors contributing to those aspects of the publication.
 If, by agreement with the project lead or author, EMSL staff take a lead role in the analysis, planning, writing, and editing of the manuscript, those individuals are expected to appear as first and/or senior authors of the paper.

-If a PNNL or EMSL staff member is listed as a co-author, the manuscript should be sent to the staff member at least 14 days prior to submission so that the publication can be reviewed and processed through PNNL's clearance system.
+If a PNNL or EMSL staff member is listed as a co-author, the manuscript should be sent to the staff member at least 14 days prior to submission so the staff member can send the publication through PNNL's Information Release system.

 As part of the Terms and Conditions for using EMSL, authors of publications are required to report all EMSL-related work, i.e., journal articles, conference presentations, books or book chapters, etc., via the User Portal.
 In turn, all publications resulting from work done in whole, or in part, with EMSL resources are reported to the Department of Energy (DOE).